 I’ve been to Bruges and Brussels a few times.
 We really enjoyed the Christmas markets in Bruges when D was a baby and Boo was a bump.

 Belgium was also on our route as we drove from Romania to London and back.
 We took that trip every year for several years.

 Another school trip, I studied German in school, I was very bad at it.
 I really don’t remember much of Germany at all, other than a great theme park that they took us to and the boat up the Rhine.

 Slovenia was a lovely surprise as part of out European road trip in 2017.
 It’s a beautiful, unspoilt, yet modern country with a lot to offer travellers, family or otherwise.
 You can read more about Slovenia here.

 You guessed it, a school trip.
-I just remember snow, cuckoo clocks, chocolate, a big lake and having a big crush on a boy in the year below me.
+I just remember snow, cuckoo clocks, chocolate, a big lake and having a big crush on a boy.
 In 2017 we skipped Switzerland on our road trip, we could have gone but we looked at the prices and decided against it.

 I had a boyfriend who’s dad owned a villa in Spain, up north, in Catalonia, we went a few times.
 Catalonia is a lovely part of Spain.

 Salvadore Dali’s Theatre Museum, in Figueres is incredible, you must go if you get the chance.
 My friend Heidi of Wagoner’s Abroad has been living in Spain for a while now, she’s got plenty of tips for visiting Spain.